ne1410s/k8s-made-simple/k8s-manifests/04_telemetry/readme.md

 *NB: prometheus and grafana are both configured on the monitoring namespace, so don't require separate secrets).*

 ## Configure grafana
-First and foremost, make sure the prometheus connection is using the *correct* url, e.g.:
+You should now be able to access grafana on the above url (admin:admin) First and foremost, make sure the prometheus connection in Grafana is using the *correct* url, e.g.:

+**If you've done everything right, the below should already be configured!!**

 NB: This is Home > Connections > Data sources > prometheus > server url:
   - http://prometheus-clusterip.monitoring.svc:8080